Vyral/base-template/_posts/2024-12-03-what-s-the-best-way-to-search-for-homes-for-sale.md

 {% include excerpt.html %}

 How do you begin your home search?
-If you're trying to buy a home, you probably started by searching for listings online.
-With a background in technology, I'm all about using technology to make our lives easier, especially when it comes to finding the perfect home.
+If you’re trying to buy a home, you probably started by searching for listings online.
+With a background in technology, I’m all about using technology to make our lives easier, especially when it comes to finding the perfect home.

 **One of the most effective ways to start your search is to use property search tools.** This means entering the criteria that matter most to you.
 Did you know that Zillow recently conducted a survey to know the top five search terms buyers look for?
 Here they are, in no particular order: